elizabethmgorman/portfolio_optimization/README.md

 ## Setup
-Requirements include access or knowledge of companys' stock exchange tickers I suggest using Yahoo Finance
+Requirements include access or knowledge of companys' stock exchange tickers.
+I suggest using Yahoo Finance

 ## Usage
-Create a CSV file named BETAS and vertically list the companys' tickers Be sure to have your directory set correctly
+Create a CSV file named BETAS and vertically list the companys' tickers.
+Be sure to have your directory set correctly

-# Read the betas file.
+## Read the betas file.
 It is read into a data frame
 betasFile <- read.csv("betas.csv",header=TRUE)